Beside the Mountain

 • 1 tablespoon honey

-• ½ cup chocolate chips use dairy-free to make this vegan
+• ½ cup dairy free chocolate chips

 Instructions

-• Soak Cashews: Cover the cashews in water and let them soak for 3-6 hours so they become very soft.
-Then drain.
 Soak dates: After the cashews have soaked, place the dates in boiling hot water for 5 to 10 minutes to become soft.
-Once they are soft drain the water in a sieve.
+Once they are soft, drain the water in a sieve.

-• In a high-power blender (or a food processor) place oats, flax seeds, cocoa powder, and sea salt.
+• Make chocolate base: In a high-power blender (or a food processor), place oats, flax seeds, cocoa powder, and sea salt.
 Pulse until there are no whole seeds and the mixture resembles sand, about 30-45 seconds.
 Add the drained dates to the blender and process for about 20-30 seconds until a thick chocolate dough forms.
 If the mixture needs to be more thoroughly mixed, dump out the dough and use your hands to knead it.
-Place 1 tablespoon of chocolate dough in the bottom of each muffin cup (lined with muffin liners) or into small bowls and press into the edges.
-Set aside.

-• To make the filling place the drained cashews, coconut oil, sea salt, vanilla, lemon juice, honey, and milk into a high-power blender (or a food processor) and blend for about 5-7 minutes - scraping down the sides as needed, until it is completely smooth and silky.
-Pour cashew cream over the chocolate crust.
-Add a little strawberry sauce over every cheesecake and swirl it in.
-Melt the chocolate chips and drizzle it over the cheesecakes.
-Place the pan in the freezer for 2 hours to set.
-Keep cheesecakes stored in the freezer, remove the cheesecakes from the freezer 10 minutes before eating.
+• To make the filling: Place the drained cashews, coconut oil, sea salt, vanilla, lemon juice, honey, and milk into a high-power blender (or a food processor) and blend for about 5-7 minutes - scraping down the sides as needed, until it is completely smooth and silky.

 Notes